GurnoorSSD/A-morse-translater/README.md

 # A-morse-translater
-# 📡 Morse Code ↔ English Translator (Python)
+#  Morse Code ↔ English Translator (Python)

 A simple and interactive terminal-based Morse Code translator built in Python.
 It supports translation in both directions:

-- ✅ Morse → English
+-  Morse to English
-- ✅ English → Morse
+-  English to Morse

 The program resets after each translation, making it easy to use multiple times in one session.

 ---

-## 🚀 Features
+##  Features

 - Translate Morse code to plain English
 - Convert English text to Morse code